Welcome to The Mabin School

 Nestled on a tree-lined street in downtown Toronto, our wonderful home provides an intimate setting where students feel safe, supported and comfortable taking risks.

-Inside The Mabin School are 8 classrooms, a full size Gym, Art Studio, Music Room, Library, and our new and sparkly Innovation Hub.
-Outside is a 360-degree wrap-around play space that includes a separate playground for Kindergarten students and a playground for older students.
+Inside The Mabin School are: 8 classrooms, a full size gym, music room, French room, and science lab.
+Our brand new, fully accessible Community Learning Lab contains our library, art studio, and Junior & Senior Kindergarten classes.
+Outside is a 360-degree wrap-around play space that includes a separate playground for Kindergarten students and a playground for older students..

 Classrooms can be transformed into mission control for a study on flight, a Medieval castle that hosts a feast for knights and squires, a rainforest, a mock United Nations, or anything else the children can imagine.